Cathedral Park (Portland, Oregon)

-Cathedral Park is a park and the name for the eponymous neighborhood in the northernmost section of Portland, Oregon on the east shore of the Willamette River.
-The park is situated under the St. Johns Bridge, and was given its name due to the Gothic arches that support the bridge, which resemble a cathedral arch.
+Cathedral Park is a city park in the eponymous neighborhood of northern Portland, Oregon, on the east shore of the Willamette River.
+The park is situated under the St. Johns Bridge, and was given its name due to the pointed arches that support the bridge, which resemble those in Gothic cathedrals.

 History

 The land the park occupies was originally part of the city of St. Johns.
 The St. Johns Bridge opened in 1931, but at that time there was no park.
 In August 1949, a fifteen-year-old girl named Thelma Taylor was kidnapped and murdered under the bridge in the space where the park now exists.
 According to local folklore, due to this, the park is supposedly haunted.
 In 1968, the city acquired the land under the bridge, which became a dumping ground.
 Residents then raised $7.5 million in the 1970s to build a park on the site, which opened on May 3, 1980.
 A sculpture by Donald Fels was added to the park in 2008, entitled "Drawing on the River".
 In August 2013, the amphitheater hosted the final "Trek in the Park" performance put on by the Atomic Arts group.
 The boat ramp was used as a staging area for protests in 2015 against the MSV Fennica, an icebreaker used by Shell Oil.